 Discover some of the toys that were being played with or manufactured in Waltham Forest during the nineteenth and early twentieth centuries.

-The museum has a very extensive collection of photographic prints, negatives, lantern slides and postcards dating back to the 1860s, consisting of about 80,000 images.
+The museum has an extensive collection of photographic prints, negatives, lantern slides and postcards dating back to the 1860s, consisting of about 80,000 images.
 This represents a very important and valuable local and national resource and continues to be developed with the addition of both recent and historical material.

 A selection of photos of the borough are on the Waltham Forest Borough Photos website.
 You can look at these images (with a watermark) free of charge.
 For a fee you can order them as prints.

 Between 1730 and 1841 Vestry House was a parish workhouse.
 Conditions were harsh and it was a place of last resort for many.
-Yet for the unemployed, sick, elderly, pregnant or orphaned children who lived there, it provided a place of refuge when there was nowhere else to turn.
+Yet for people who were unemployed, sick, elderly or pregnant, or for the orphaned children who lived there, it provided a place of refuge when there was nowhere else to turn.
 This gallery uncovers what daily life was like for the poor and destitute who ended up in Walthamstow’s workhouse, as well as those who tried to help them.

 The beautiful planting is inspired by the garden’s history as an eighteenth-century workhouse garden, with an emphasis on useful plants including vegetables, herbs and dye plants.
 There is also a wild meadow area and a bed designed to attract butterflies.